2018 Daily Holidays that fall on April 9, include:

-National Public Safety Telecommunicators Week - April 9-15, 2017 (Second Week of April)
+National Public Safety Telecommunicators Week - April 8-14, 2018 (Second Full Week of April)

 There are too many monthly holidays to include here, so please check out our April Holidays page to see all of the holidays that are celebrated the entire month of April.

 A page on each holiday will be coming soon and linked above.

 If a date is a movable holiday, that is different every year, I'll include the year as well as the date rule above.
 Otherwise, the holiday falls on the same date each year.

 The Astrological Sign for April 9 is Aries.

 Birth Flower of the Month

 The Birth Flower(s) for the Month for April are:

 Daisy - signifies innocence, loyal love, and purity